xbeat/Machine-Learning/README.md

 Conditional probability forms the foundation of many machine learning algorithms, particularly in classification tasks.
 It represents the probability of an event occurring given that another event has already occurred, mathematically expressed as P(A|B).

+## Building an Agentic Mesh for Autonomous Agents

+Agent Directory Implementation with ChromaDB

+The Agent Directory serves as a foundational component for the Agentic Mesh, enabling efficient storage and retrieval of agent metadata.
+ChromaDB provides persistent vector storage with efficient similarity search capabilities for agent discovery.

 ## Integrating ML Models in FastAPI with Python

 Introduction to ML Model Integration in FastAPI